JKutt/transformers_segmentation/courses/deepMag/report/document.md

 Simulated data from the buried block model with an inducing field with declination and inclination of $45^o$.
 ```

 To compare the output of the kernel, the python package [Choclo](https://doi.org/10.5281/zenodo.7851747) was used to calculate the forward response of the same buried block.
-Here we see that the magnitudes are correct but the field tends to decay faster mobing away from the sphere.
+Here we see that the order of magnitudes are correct but the field tends to decay faster mobing away from the sphere ([](#fftcompare)).
 The Choclo formulation calculates the response of a prism while the FFT based kernel is the entire subsurface.
-They should be close though but differences do arise. however, with the small values of anomalous magnetic field the differences are likely caused by floating point errors.
+Though they should be close, differences are apparent.
+However, with the small values of anomalous magnetic field, the differences are likely caused by floating point errors.

 ```{figure} ./figures/11-choclo+fft.png
 :name: fftcompare